tfeldmann/organize/docs/configuration.md

 ## Parallelize jobs

-To speed up organizing you can run multiple organize processes simultaniously like this (linux / macOS):
+To speed up organizing you can run multiple organize processes simultaneously like this (linux / macOS):

 ```